 "Sunday night," she responded.
 "That girl, Mac, is beautiful and courageous.
 Even if I’m halfway across the world, I can help you save her.”

 Anneliese opened the Waymo car's door and took her seat.
-As Mac started to close the door, she smiled at him and said: "Win one for the good guys, Mac!"
+As Mac closed the door, she smiled at him and said.

+"Win one for the good guys, Mac!"

 With that, the electric vehicle moved silently into the Chicago night.
 Mac watched until it moved out of sight.
 He had lost one friend and now had to win the trust of another.
 Like everything in his life, he was determined.